gabrielctn/fasta_project/README.md

 ## Debug

-Valgrind command line example :

-`valgrind --track-origins=yes --leak-check=full --max-stackframe=3000000 ./projet_fasta -n data/S_pombe.fasta`

-`--max-stackframe=3000000` is set because we initialize a huge array of structure at the begining of the program.
-That means a large range of adresses to allocate, and valgrind warns for that.

-## Debug

 Valgrind command line example to test with S_pombe.fasta file only:

 `valgrind --track-origins=yes --leak-check=full --show-leak-kinds=all --max-stackframe=3000000 ./projet_fasta -n data/S_pombe.fasta`